Your travel guide dog

 Santa Cruz Island

 This is the most populous and commercially developed of all the Galapagos, and the best place for viewing giant tortoises.
-You’re guaranteed to see tortoises when you visit the Charles Darwin Research Station, but even better is viewing these mammoth creatures in the wild, as they slowly migrate to find mates and lay their eggs.
+On Santa Cruz Island tours, you’re guaranteed to see tortoises when you visit the Charles Darwin Research Station, but even better is viewing these mammoth creatures in the wild, as they slowly migrate to find mates and lay their eggs.

 The largest of the Galapagos, Isabela Island is rich in many forms of wildlife.
 The island is home to thousands of giant tortoises, to the most northerly penguin colony on earth, and to the rare pink iguana, which inhabit the slopes of a volcano.
 Sea turtles, marine iguanas, offshore whales, and a number of bird species make this an island not to miss.

 This is the site of the Galapagos’ major international airport and second most populous in the chain, and where Charles Darwin first set foot in the islands in 1835.
 This is one of the prime birding areas of the Galapagos, with boobies –- Blue-footed, Red-footed, and Nazca – sharing the spotlight with finches and frigate birds.
 You can also snorkel amid sea turtles, sea lions, and tropical fish.

 Most tours to the Galapagos are small-ship cruises that last about one week and visit between six and eight islands.
 Tourism is strictly regulated by the Ecuadorian government to protect the fragile environment and wildlife.